Key Focus Areas

 KFA 3: Resource Development

-Innovation, training and institutional security are the foundational practices for VEPA to ensure that the team can provide the best support to programs and communities.
-As time evolves and to support the younger generations VEPA aims to engage innovative and technology driven solutions to programs.
+Innovation, training, and institutional security are the foundational practices for VEPA.
+These ensure that the team can provide the best support to programs and communities.
+As time evolves and to support the younger generations, VEPA aims to engage innovative and technology-driven solutions to programs.

-Training and development of both team, community and youth are essential and long term activities that support and engage people across a broad range of topics.
+Training and development of team, community, and youth are essential activities.
+These are long-term efforts that support and engage people across various topics.

-Accessible materials are created and shared across a variety of platforms and VEPA hopes to expand these materials to teachers, student groups and virtual platforms to ensure and enhance accessibility.
+Accessible materials are created and shared across a variety of platforms.
+VEPA hopes to expand these materials to teachers, student groups, and virtual platforms.
+This will ensure and enhance accessibility.

 KFA 4: Partnerships, policies and national support

-National government, international and regional organisations, philanthropies and research institutions also play key roles in the mission and goals of VEPA.
-Strong partnerships and program development ensure that partners are engaged in all aspects of VEPA’s programs
+National government plays a key role in the mission and goals of VEPA.
+International and regional organisations, philanthropies, and research institutions also contribute significantly.
+Strong partnerships and program development ensure that partners are engaged in all aspects of VEPA’s programs.

 VEPA support and engages with the national Government on the development of policies, legislation and management plans.
 Sharing data, knowledge and systems are key to these ongoing partnerships